 Reporting a Grade

 Most students on campus are eligible for internship credit.
-Students must have at least 45 credits and a 2.0 GPA or they need special permission from their Dean's Office to participate.
+Students must have at least 45 credits and a 2.0 GPA or they need special permission from their Academic Dean to earn credit for an internship.

-Before beginning an internship, a student completes the Academic Contract with a faculty sponsor.
+Before beginning an internship, a student submits an internship contract online in Handshake.
 This is an agreement between the sponsor, the student and the Field Experience Office.
 The student and faculty member agree on the work the student will do for the credits, how many credits, and what type of credit it will be.
-The specifics of credit arrangements vary from department to department, but there is basic credit information on the back of the contract.
-It should be noted that some departments have their own academic contracts and the Field Experience Office will accept these as well.
+The specifics of credit arrangements vary from department to department.
+It should be noted that some departments have their own academic contracts, and the Field Experience Office will accept these in addition to (but not in lieu of) an online contract.
 During the placement internship the Field Experience Office will send the faculty member information on the student's duties and performance in order to help the sponsor evaluate the student's experience.

 Faculty members should check with their departments for the amount and type of credit students can receive in that specific department.
 Students may receive a maximum of 18 credits over the course of their academic careers.
 As a rough guide, the Field Experience Office estimates that interns should work 40 hours per credit.
 This may vary slightly within departments and at different organizations.